 Nursing students may incorporate international clinical experiences into their nursing education, including semester-long study abroad and/or programs during J-term and in the summer, or connect with UVA’s International Studies Office (ISO) for opportunities not directly related to nursing.

-The semester-long study abroad program resumes in fall 2017 for BSN students in their fourth year and is arranged with a foreign nursing school and includes clinical activities during the exchange.
+The semester-long study abroad program is for BSN students in their fourth year.
+It is arranged with a foreign nursing school and includes clinical activities during the exchange.

 - New Zealand - University of Auckland